-These are good for DIYers and starters who love to paint quite often.
-You may find them as free binders or fan decks full of printed paint samples at stores near you.
+These samples are suitable for DIYers and starters who often love to paint and renovate their home interiors.
+You may find them as free binders or fan decks full of printed samples at stores near you.
 Just stack them up and take a look to compare the warm and cool colors side-by-side.

 There are also a few paper samples larger than display chips that can help you better understand the colors you’re considering.
 Using painter’s tape, you can tape them up on your wall for testing.

-For accurate decision-making, keep your color swatches up for a while.
-In different light sources, compare your color choices to one another.
+For accurate decision-making, keep some of the different colors/swatches up for a while.
+In different light sources, compare your choices to one another.
 Observe how colors appear in various lighting conditions, including artificial and natural light sources.

 2- Peel & Stick Paint Samples